 How to trade Forex via MPesa?

 There are multiple forex brokers that accept MPesa.
-You can trade via HotForex, FXPesa or Scope Markets as these brokers accept MPesa & are low risk brokers due to their regulation with CMA.
+You can trade via HF Markets, FXPesa or Scope Markets as these brokers accept MPesa & are low risk brokers due to their regulation with CMA in Kenya.

 How Do I Get Started With Forex Trading?